 Heraldic insignia of the Spanish Army worn on uniform caps by all ranks.
 Many volunteers of Division Azul were members of the Spanish Army and wore this insignia on their German uniforms.
-Authorized for members with service in the active or Reserve components of the
+Authorized for members with a minimum of 2 years of active-duty service in any branch of the

 Divisa de Sindicato Español Universitario